MicrosoftDocs/dynamics-365-fraud-protection/content/custom-assessment.md

 When you integrate with the API, make sure you use the URI information you provided under the API path in step 4 in the previous section.
 The payload must include `name: <api name>` where the *API name* should match the name you entered in step 4 above.

 > [!NOTE]
 > For a successful completion of the API call, you must have at least one active rule created for the respective assessment.
-For detailed information on creating rules, see [Rules](rules.md).
+For detailed information on creating rules, see [Manage Rules](rules.md).

 ## Edit assessments